fujaba/fulibFx/README.md

 The framework uses an annotation processor to check if the view file exists.
 If the view file is not found, the processor will throw an error.
 Please make sure that the view file is in the correct location and that `options.sourcepath` is set correctly in your `compileJava` task (see [Annotation Processor](#-annotation-processor)).

+### 4. The SceneBuilder doesn't recognize my controller
+When using the SceneBuilder, it might not recognize your controller's FXML file.
+This can happen when the FXML file contains elements which are not present in the basic JavaFX library.
+To fix this, you can add a jar file containing the missing elements to the SceneBuilder.
+The simplest way is to build your project and then add the jar file by clicking on the small gear icon next to the search bar and selecting "JAR/FXML Manager".
+Then you can add the jar file by clicking on the "Add Library/FXML from file system" button.